KeroVieux/local-image-server/README.md

 `yarn start`

 3. finally
-two server have started, one is image server, other one is data server.(default port is 9071 and 9072)
+two server have started, one is image server, the other one is data server.(default port is 9071 and 9072)

 ## demo
 [image list demo](http://hidoge.cn:9072/)